android/games-samples/README.md

 ## TrivialKart sample

 TrivialKart is a sample game demonstrating use of the Google Play Billing Library.
-It is current available for the [Godot](https://www.godotengine.org) game engine.
+It is currently available for the [Godot](https://www.godotengine.org) game engine.

 * **[trivialkart/trivialkart-godot](trivialkart/trivialkart-godot)**